Easy Crochet Crop Sweater – perfect for beginners in 2026

 46 (46) 48 (50) 52

-The model in the picture is wearing a size medium.
+The model in the pictures is wearing a size M of this cute crochet jumper pattern.

 Stitch counts for the different sizes are written in the order: